 Stakeholder concerns are an output of elicitation and can be used in confirming elicitation results, defining assumptions and constraints, assessing organizational readiness, and defining the business case.
 I would agree, stakeholder concerns are important and something that many senior BAs probably deal with intuitively.

 My guess is that most of us probably jump right to documenting risks, assumptions, constraints, etc without documenting the concerns outright.
-In my current (and very informal) environment, where we are using a wiki to capture requirements, I’ve been beginning to capture the stakeholder concerns as context for the requirements.
+In one informal environment I worked in, where we used a wiki to capture requirements, I began to capture the stakeholder concerns as context for the requirements.

 In this example, we have a full wiki page of requirements broken up into sub-sections that organize requirements by feature.
 When documenting requirements in this way, I often write a one or two sentence intro describing the feature.
 In this case, I captured the relevant stakeholder concerns in this introductory sentence.